danobis/BeeRduino/README.md

 Contains documentation for the entire project, including system architecture, data flow, written reports, and diagrams.
 The main written report is in `Dokumentation.md`.

 ### `presentation/`
-Contains the final project presentation (PDF and/or PowerPoint).
+Contains the final project presentation (PDF and PowerPoint).

 ## Notes
 - The system is designed for low-cost, outdoor deployment.